benjamminj/portfolio/src/pages/blog/how-does-css-work.md

 Essentially, we parse through any CSS selectors we have & assign them their place in the tree.
 If there's a single selector, it will be attached to the root node of the tree.
 Nested selectors will be attached to the node which they are nested underneath.
 The CSS parser has to read nested selectors from *right-to-left* in order to guarantee that they end up underneath the correct nodes.

-Building the CSSOM is considered to be a "render-blocking" stage just like building the DOM.
-The main reason that the browser stops to wait for CSS parsing & style calculation is so that it can avoid a "flash of unstyled content".
-If it just went ahead we'd see the unstyled content (ugly!) for a moment while the CSSOM was parsing, and then everything would shift around when the CSS was applied.
-Not exactly a great UX.
+Turning CSS into the CSSOM is considered to be a "render-blocking" stage just like building the DOM out of our HTML.
+If it just went ahead and rendered to pixels without waiting for the CSSOM we'd see a flash of unstyled content (ugly!) for a moment while the CSSOM was parsing.
+After that everything would shift around when finally applying the CSS.
+Not exactly a great UX by a long shot.

 <!-- Render Tree construction -->
 ## The Render Tree